VoluntasTua/scripture-study-guide/prophets/zechariah.md

 ## References

+Boda, Mark J. 2016.The Book Of Zechariah.
+1st ed.

+Coogan, Michael David, Marc Zvi Brettler, Carol A Newsom, and Pheme Perkins.
+2010.The New Oxford Annotated Bible.
+1st ed.
+New York: Oxford University Press.

+Petterson, Anthony R. 2009.Behold Your King: The Hope For The House Of David In The Book Of Zechariah \(T & T Clark Library Of Biblical Studies\).
+1st ed.
+T & T Clark Limited.

+Rose, Wolter H. 2000.Zemah And Zerubbabel: Messianic Expectations In The Early Postexilic Period \(Journal For The Study Of The Old Testament.
+Supplement Series ; 304\).
+1st ed.
+Sheffield Academic Press.

+Tiemeyer, Lena-Sofia.
+2016.Zechariah's Vision Report And Its Earliest Interpreters.
+1st ed.
+London: Bloomsbury T & T Clark.

+Tiemeyer, Lena-Sofia.
+2016.Zechariah And His Visions.
+1st ed.
+London: Bloomsbury T & T Clark.

 [^1]: In the case of Isaiah, chapters 40-55 are attributed to a single anonymous prophet, called Deutero-Isaiah, contemporary with the fall of Babylon in 539 BCE.

 [^2]: Tiemeyer, Lena-Sofia.
 2016._Zechariah And His Visions_.
 1st ed.
 London: Bloomsbury T & T Clark.